brainsum/cookieconsent/readme.md

         }
       }
     },
-    // List all the categories you want to display
+    // List all the categories you want to display.
     categories: {
-      // Unique name
+      // Unique name.
-      // This probably will be the default category
+      // This probably will be the default category.
       necessary: {
-        // The cookies here are necessary and category cant be turned off.
+        // The cookies here are necessary and category can't be turned off.
         // Wanted config value will be ignored.
         needed: true,
         // The cookies in this category will be let trough.
-        // This probably should be false if not necessary category
+        // This probably should be false if category not necessary.
         wanted: true,
-        // If the checkbox is on or off at first run.
+        // If checkbox is on or off at first run.
         checked: true,
-        // Language settings for categories
+        // Language settings for categories.
         language: {
           locale: {
             en: {